Philip Humber's perfect game: Background

 Humber was named 2001 Texas High School Class 4A Player of the Year and enrolled at Rice University for the next season.
 Humber flirted with a no-hitter in college, pitching for the Rice Owls baseball team.
 On April 6, 2002, he held a no-hitter going into the eighth inning against the San Jose State Spartans baseball team.
 In that contest, he surrendered a pinch hit single in the eighth, but did not allow any runs until a ninth-inning home run.

 The New York Mets drafted Humber with the third overall draft choice in that year's amateur draft.
 After pitching in the minor leagues, he pitched in five games for the Mets during the 2006 and 2007 seasons.
 He also came close to a no-hitter in Minor League Baseball.
 On August 22, 2007, he pitched 8 1/3 no-hit innings for the Triple-A New Orleans Zephyrs of the Pacific Coast League against the Iowa Cubs.
 Humber ended up with a no decision.

 The Mets traded Humber along with Carlos Gómez, Kevin Mulvey, and Deolis Guerra for two-time Cy Young Award-winning pitcher Johan Santana that offseason.
-Humber pitched for the Twins in 2008 and 2009 and then signed a minor league contract with the Kansas City Royals after the 2009 season.
-After pitching for Kansas City for 2010, the Oakland Athletics claimed him on waivers from the Royals, but waived him a week later, at which point he was taken by the Chicago White Sox.
+Humber pitched for the Twins in 2008 and 2009, then signed a minor league contract with the Kansas City Royals after the 2009 season.
+After pitching for Kansas City for 2010, the Oakland Athletics claimed him on waivers from the Royals, but waived him a week later, at which point the Chicago White Sox claimed him.

 Humber nearly achieved a no-hitter for the 2011 Chicago White Sox twice.
 On April 25, 2011, in the sixth start of his career, he took a no-hitter into the seventh inning against the New York Yankees at Yankee Stadium but, with one out, Alex Rodriguez singled up the middle, leaving Humber to finish with seven scoreless innings.
 Later that year, he took a no-hitter into the sixth inning against the Washington Nationals on June 26, but ended up earning a 2–1 loss when he surrendered a seventh inning home run to Danny Espinosa.
 In that contest, Jerry Hairston Jr. broke up the no-hitter leading off the sixth after Roger Bernadina earned a hit by pitch to break up the perfect game in the fourth.

 In 2011, Humber pitched a career-high 163 innings, but expected to pitch more and build on his success with the departure of Mark Buehrle from the White Sox.
 Although the 2012 Chicago White Sox' rotation was said to be made up of five number three starters, Humber was the number five starter entering the season, of which his perfect game was Humber's second start.
 Humber was scheduled to make his 2012 season debut for the White Sox on April 10, but the game was rained out.
 He was then made available for middle relief.
-In his season debut, on April 16, Humber allowed one run and ten baserunners in 5 1/3 innings, throwing 115 pitches.
+In his season debut, on April 16, Humber allowed one run, six hits, and three walks in 5 1/3 innings, throwing 115 pitches.